 Most strikingly, few peace operations have crimerelated mandates.
-As illustrated in the Annex, of the twenty-eight current UN peace operations (including peacekeeping, political, and peacebuilding missions), only ten have mandates that make a reference to organized crime, and of these very few include executive policing functions to enforce the law.8 it doesn't seem to know what to do.
+As illustrated in the Annex, of the twenty-eight current UN peace operations (including peacekeeping, political, and peacebuilding missions), only ten have mandates that make a reference to organized crime, and of these very few include executive policing functions to enforce the law.

+The UN system is not well prepared or equipped to deal with this threat.
+Tactically and strategically it doesn't seem to know what to do.
 For example, there are only a few references to organized crime in the (internal) UN strategic doctrines on policing and peacekeeping, like the 2008 "Capstone Doctrine" or the "New Horizon" process that emerged from the July 2009 "New Partnership Agenda."